PyRepair/maniple/training-data/summarize-experiment/black/19/angelic_info_response_1.md

-The function `_maybe_empty_lines` takes in a `current_line` parameter of type `Line` and returns a tuple of two integers.
-At the start of the function, a variable `max_allowed` is set to 1.
-The function then checks if `current_line.depth` is equal to 0 and changes the value of `max_allowed` to 2 if it is.
-It then proceeds to check for conditions where it resets the value of various variables based on a set of conditions.
-These variables include `before`, `depth`, and `is_decorator`.
+Analysis Summary:

-The function returns different tuples based on various conditions.
-It checks for line type specifics (decorators, defs, classes, flow control, imports, and yields) and adjusts the tuple elements accordingly using the updated values of the mentioned variables.
-For example, before returning, the function checks for flow control, imports, or yield types of lines and returns a different tuple based on those criteria.
+The function `_maybe_empty_lines` takes a `current_line` as input and returns a Tuple of two integers.
+The variable `max_allowed` is used to determine the maximum number of empty lines allowed before the current line.
+This value is updated based on whether `current_line.depth` is 0.
+If `current_line.leaves` is not empty, it processes the first leaf's extra newlines.
+Otherwise, it sets `before` to 0.
+It then iterates over the `self.previous_defs` list and updates `before` based on certain conditions.

-For example, when current_line is a decorator or a definition of a function or class, it returns a tuple with the number of newlines as 2 if the current line depth is non-zero.
-If the previous line is a decorator, it returns a tuple with 0 for both elements indicating that no empty lines should be inserted.
+The function then checks various conditions related to line types like decorator, def, class, flow control, and import.
+Based on these conditions, it returns the number of empty lines before the current line and a flag indicating whether the line is a yield or not.

-The function also updates the list `self.previous_defs` by adding `depth` when the `current_line` is a definition.
+The comprehensive examination of each test case shows that the function's behavior is coherent with the expected logic.
+This includes checking if the current line is a decorator, a def, a class, a flow control, and an import.
+The function also updates the `self.previous_defs` list and handles line depth appropriately.

-Overall, the function determines the number of empty lines to be inserted before the `current_line` based on a variety of factors and returns the appropriate tuple of integers.
+The function has a clear flow of logic and accurately responds to different scenarios based on the input `current_line` and other related variables.
+Overall, the core logic of the function revolves around the processing of different line types and the calculation of the number of empty lines allowed before the current line.